xMmAI/setup_template/README.md

 # Antigravity Skills Template

-This repository contains a comprehensive set of "Skills" for the Antigravity agent environment, along with a system for generating new high-quality skills.
+This repository contains a comprehensive set of "Skills" for the Antigravity agent environment, along with a system for generating new high-quality skills to development.

 ## 🚀 Key Features